dirkpetersen/our-chat/README.md

 ## <a name='Purgingofoldchats'></a>Purging of old chats

 Especially in healthcare environments we want to make sure that sensitive data does not reside on systems any longer than necessary.
 As of October 2024 LibreChat does not have the ability to purge data, however OurChat by default has a [purge script](https://github.com/dirkpetersen/our-chat/blob/main/purge_old_messages.py) activated, that deletes any messages and files older than X days.
 (30 days by default)

+## <a name='On-premisesusecases'></a>On-premises use cases

+If you have use cases that are not permitted to use cloud services (e.g. patent issues), you can use on premises GPUs or even [connect to your HPC cluster](https://github.com/dirkpetersen/forever-slurm) and use those resources all within the same LibreChat interface.
+Configure these custom endpoints [in .env](https://github.com/dirkpetersen/our-chat/blob/main/.env.ochat#L57) and [in librechat.yaml](https://github.com/dirkpetersen/our-chat/blob/main/librechat.yaml#L54)

 ## <a name='Longertermvision'></a>Longer term vision